oktadev/okta-blog/_source/_posts/2022-04-28-gdpr-and-app-security.md

 ## Common GDPR features

-Following are examples of features that you can implement in your application to ensure GDPR compliance:
+Here are examples of features that you can implement in your application to ensure GDPR compliance:

 ### Frontend cookie consent